 There are also several categories of non-degree-seeking students.
-An auditing student is one who enrolls in a course without receiving credit.
+An auditing student is one who only enrolls in one or more courses without receiving credit.
 A post-baccalaureate student is a full- or part-time student who already holds a baccalaureate degree from an accredited institution.
 A transient student is a student who is pursuing a degree at another institution of higher learning while taking courses at Lyon.